PetraProver/PetraVM/prover/README.md

 # zCrayVM Prover

-This crate implements the proving system for zCrayVM, which is designed to efficiently execute WebAssembly code within Zero-Knowledge proof systems.
-The key innovation is the use of a specialized virtual machine (zCrayVM) that is optimized for recursive proof verification.
+This crate implements the proving system for zCrayVM.

 ## Architecture